Molecule-Serverless/molecule-artifact/README.md

 This section shows how to reproduce results in Figure-10 (c).

-**Note:** We assume the vsandbox is correctly compiled.
-If it is not, please do it following the instructions above.
+1. Ensure you have built Molecule using ./build_all.sh

+2. Run the tests

 Commands:

-In the vsandbox-runtime dir:
+	# In the vsandbox-runtime dir:
+	cd vsandbox-runtime
 	mkdir vsandbox-test && cd vsandbox-test
-	../vsandbox-runtime spec
+	../vsandbox spec
 	## The following command will run all the tests
 	../FPGA_serverless_cli -b